confluentinc/ksql/docs/quickstart/quickstart-docker.md

 ## Start KSQL

-1. From the host machine, start KSQL on the container.
+1. From the host machine, start KSQL CLI on the container.

     ```bash
     docker-compose exec ksql-cli ksql-cli local --bootstrap-server kafka:29092